sketch7/ngx.ux/README.md

 <br>

 ### Size Types
+These are the defaults, but they are configurable.

 | Size Type | Size Range |
 | --------- | ---------- |
 | xsmall    | <=449      |